Southern Texas

 A Spanish presidio was located here to protect the settlers against Apache raids.
 The town was originally founded in 1755.
 American troops camped here in March 1846, taking control of the region for the United States.

-Of interest in town is the Republic of the Rio Grande Museum at 1000 Zaragoza Street on San Agustin Plaza, commemorating the short-lived (283 days) and unsuccessful breakaway Mexican "Republic of the Rio Grande" (1840), of which Laredo was the capital.
+Of interest in town is the Republic of the Rio Grande Museum (admission fee) at 1000 Zaragoza Street on San Agustin Plaza, commemorating the short-lived (283 days) and unsuccessful breakaway Mexican "Republic of the Rio Grande" (1840), of which Laredo was the capital.

 Fort McIntosh (1)